whoisbma/Code-2-SP16/week-03/README.md

 2. Overhaul your code from last week to only use the DOM with no canvas element.

 3. Create an object-oriented approach to generating text from given strings.
 Take a look at [17-OOP-text-generation](https://github.com/whoisbma/Code-2-SP16/tree/master/week-03/17-OOP-text-generation) as a VERY rudimentary starting point.
+Explanation:

+Last week you established an algorithm that mixed up text.

 Reference: